What is a Sponsor in New York Real Estate?

 A sponsor or developer may or may not be one person.

-The sponsor could also be the property owner that oversaw the initiation of a condo or co-op; whether that means it was converted from a rental building to a co-op or condo building or through the means of new construction.
+The sponsor could also be the property owner who oversaw the initiation of a condo or co-op, whether that means it was converted from a rental building to a co-op or condo building or through the means of new construction.

 The sponsor then sells the building’s units to buyers.